 - Professional advisory services for personal matters, such as tax or estate planning

 This policy will be reviewed on a periodic basis to ensure that there is appropriate governance and that everyone who has authority for approvals understands the organization’s policy regarding perks.

-Good record keeping practices will be maintained for verification and audit purposes.
+Proper record-keeping practices will be maintained for verification and audit purposes.

-A perk is allowable only in limited and exceptional circumstances where it is demonstrated to be a business related requirement for the effective performance of an individual’s job and requires approval of the Executive Director or the Board Chair if the perk is in regard to the Executive Director.
+A perk is allowable only in limited and exceptional circumstances where it is demonstrated to be a business-related requirement for the effective performance of an individual’s job, and requires approval of the Executive Director or the Board Chair if the perk is in regard to the Executive Director.